 - 51.2 The Entrants and Drivers undertake to comply with the instructions that they will be given concerning the podium ceremony.
-Any infringement will result in available penalties pursuant to the NCR at the discretion of the Clerk of the Course. - 51.3 A fine will be imposed on any required Competitor who is absent for part or all of the podium ceremony except in a case of force majeure recognised as such by the Clerk of the Course. - 51.4 In the event of any provisional results being revised after the podium presentations have taken place, if applicable and requested, Drivers must return the trophies to SRO in the same condition at the next round (or within 7 days if not attending the next round) or will be liable to pay for replacement trophies. - 51.5 Reserved for future use - 51.6 Reserved for future use - 51.7 The Team Managers are responsible for ensuring that their Drivers fulfil their obligations.
+Any infringement will result in available penalties pursuant to the NCR at the discretion of the Clerk of the Course. - 51.3 A fine will be imposed on any required Competitor who is absent for part or all of the podium ceremony except in a case of force majeure recognised as such by the Clerk of the Course. - 51.4 In the event of any provisional results being revised after the podium presentations have taken place, if applicable and requested, Drivers must return the trophies to SRO in the same condition at the next round (or within 7 days if not attending the next round) or will be liable to pay for replacement trophies.

+51.7 The Team Managers are responsible for ensuring that their Drivers fulfil their obligations.
 A fine will be imposed on any required Driver who is absent except in a case of force majeure recognised as such by the Clerk of the Course.